MySQL via SSH tunnel

 MySQL database to MBI via an

-SSH tunnel, you (or your team, if you are not a techie) will need to do a few things:
+SSH tunnel, you (or your team, if you are not a techie) must do a few things:

 Linuxuser for MBI

 public key is used to authorize the MBI

 Linux user.
 In the next section, you will create the user and import the key.

 Yes.
 This displays the SSH setup form.

 Leave this page open throughout the tutorial - you will need it in the next section and at the end.

 If you are a bit lost, here’s how to navigate through MBI to retrieve the key:

 For the connection to be successful, you must configure your firewall to allow access from your IP addresses.
 They are